Zeolite

 Also a kind of healing clay: Zeolite

-Natural zeolite can also be used to support your health.
+Natural zeolite can also be used to support health.
 Zeolite is a natural rock of volcanic origin.
 The surface of the silicon-rich mineral is particularly capable of binding pollutants.
 The process that takes place is called adsorption.

 What is adsorption and what does zeolite have to do with it?